-DESCRIPTION: The Minor Program requires 4.0 F.C.E. courses, three of which have to have a GER-designator.
-FURTHER SPECIFICATIONS: (a) GER150H is required. / (b) A maximum of 1.0 F.C.E. in cognate courses is allowed (i.e. courses offered by other departments containing a relevant Germanic component and a final paper on a Germanic topic); such courses have to be identified as cognate courses (see German Department website) or need to be pre-approved by the department.
+SPECIFICATIONS: (a) GER150H is required. / (b) At least 2.5 additional credits in GER courses. / (c) A maximum of 1.0 F.C.E. in cognate courses is allowed (i.e. courses offered by other departments containing a relevant Germanic component and a final paper on a Germanic topic); such courses have to be identified as cognate courses (see German Department website) or need to be pre-approved by the department.